Compare the Pair: Rotated vs. Unrotated Surface Codes at Equal Logical Error Rates: Background

-Paler and Fowler \cite{PalerFowler2023PipelinedcorrelatedMWPMrotatedunrotatedtoric} used uniform depolarising circuit-level noise and a MWPM decoder.
-They simulated odd code distances from $d=3$ to $d=9$ with $p_L$ reported for memory X and showed the unrotated code achieves a lower $p_L$ per round than the rotated surface code for distance 5, 7 and 9, as simulated for $p$ values corresponding to a $p_L$ per round of approximately $ 10^{-7}$.
-Distance 3 was an exception, but due to being a very low distance code it would suffer \textit{edge effects} in space.
-That is, the proportion of low-weight stabilisers (weight-2 in the rotated code, weight-3 in the unrotated) on the boundaries of the surface code lattices as compared to the weight-4 stabilisers in the bulk of the lattice is higher for lower-distance codes and these have a consequent reduction in performance.
+We now consider previous investigations of just the unrotated surface code using SD circuit-level noise.
+Fowler et al. \cite{Fowler2012surfacecodestowardspracticallarge-scalequantumcomputation} simulated the unrotated code for odd distances.
+They investigated down to a $p_L$ per round of, at the lowest, $p_L\approx10^{-5}$ and found logical to physical error scaling $p_L \approx 0.03(p/p_{\mathrm{th}})^{d_e}$, where $d_e = (d-1)/2$.
+Stephens \cite{Stephens2013} clarified using numerical simulations how estimates of the unrotated code's threshold depend on noise model, the syndrome extraction circuits and the decoder.
+X-type measurement circuits detect Z errors and are of greater depth than the Z-type circuits.
+Without idling errors, the logical error suppression will hence be worse and $p_\mathrm{th}$ consequently lower (worse) for memory X as it preserves $|+\rangle_L$, which is sensitve to Z errors.
+Reporting $p_L$ per $d$ rounds Stephens found $p_{\mathrm{th}} \approx 5\times10^{-3}$ ($p_{\mathrm{th}}\approx 5.4\times10^{-3}$) for memory X (Z).
+Paler and Fowler \cite{PalerFowler2023PipelinedcorrelatedMWPMrotatedunrotatedtoric} simulated odd code distances from $d=3$ to $d=9$ with $p_L$ reported for memory X and showed the unrotated code achieves a lower (better) $p_L$ per round than the rotated surface code for distance 5, 7 and 9, as simulated for $p$ values corresponding to a $p_L$ per round of approximately $ 10^{-7}$.
+Distance 3 was an exception, but due to being a very low-distance code it suffers \textit{edge effects} in space.
+That is, the proportion of low-weight stabilisers (weight-2 in the rotated code, weight-3 in the unrotated) on the boundaries of a surface code lattice as compared to the weight-4 stabilisers in the bulk of the lattice is higher for lower-distance codes which have a consequent reduction in performance.

-Gidney et al. \cite{HoneycombGidney} compared the rotated surface code to another QECC \cite{honeycombhastingshaah2021dynamically} to estimate the number of qubits required to reach the \textit{teraquop} regime, which is a $p_L$ per $d$ rounds of one in a trillion.
+Finally, we consider the investigation of the rotated surface code using SD and SI noise.
+Gidney et al. \cite{HoneycombGidney} compared the rotated surface code to another QECC \cite{honeycombhastingshaah2021dynamically} to estimate the number of qubits required by each to reach the \textit{teraquop} regime, which is a $p_L$ per $d$ rounds of one in a trillion.
 This implies that a trillion logical operations (each requiring $d$ stabiliser measurement rounds) can be performed before, on average, one logical error occurs.
-Using standard depolarising circuit-level noise (referred to in the paper as SD6), with an uncorrelated MWPM decoder and plotting $p_L$ per $d$ rounds they showed the rotated code has $p_{th} \approx 0.005$.
+Plotting $p_L$ per $d$ rounds they showed the rotated code has $p_{\mathrm{th}} \approx 0.005$, for both noise models, with a slightly lower (worse) threshold for SI noise than SD noise.